jermnelson/urls-rdf-apps/pages/bibframe.md

 The basic URL pattern used in the default XSL transformation from MARC XML is again based on the value in the [001 field](http://www.loc.gov/marc/bibliographic/bd001.html) with a URL fragment starting with the pound sign (**\#**) followed by a primary BIBFRAME class.
-Instead of using a counter, the `marc2bibframe` project adds the MARC field.
-The same MARC record XML transforms into a BIBFRAME Work `http://catalog.coloradocollege.edu/13759163#Work` URL.
+Instead of using a simple counter, the `marc2bibframe2` XSL adds the MARC field tag followed by a XSLT position() function call that returns an integer.
+The MARC example record XML transforms into a BIBFRAME Work `http://catalog.coloradocollege.edu/13759163#Work` URI.

 <pre>
 &lt;http://catalog.coloradocollege.edu/13759163#Work&gt; a bf:Text,